ofri868/Tinkers-Construct-Calculator/README.md

 ## How to Use
 ### Create tools
 1. Choose tool from the dropdown menu.
+2. Select which mods you would like to choose materials from (all included by default).
-2. Select materials for each part.
+3. Select materials for each part.
-3. Press `Calculate` and see calculated tool stats instantly.
+4. Press `Calculate` and see calculated tool stats instantly.

 ### Compare between tools
 Compare between up to 5 tools to see which one fits your needs best!